hisamikurita/hisamikurita-portfoliosite/README.md

 ## Overview

-This is the repository of [Hisami Kurita](https://hsmkrt1996.com/) portfolio.<br>
-This site was created using Vue.js/Nuxt.js, but since this was my first attempt, there is a lot of redundant code that is not best practice.<br>
+This is the repository of [Hisami Kurita](https://hsmkrt1996.com/) portfolio.
+This site was created using Vue.js/Nuxt.js, but since this was my first attempt, there is a lot of redundant code that is not best practice.
 If you use it as a reference, please be very careful.